 Even though services are available, it may be difficult for researchers to discover and access them.
+The European Research Area lacks a single service portfolio and the current offer is fragmented with different policies of access and different channel of engagement with the user communities.
 EGI attempts to address this issue by developing a marketplace as a service concept to deliver research resources.
 Electronic markets can play a central role on facilitating the exchange of research knowledge, ICT resources, services, as well as payment options alongside the traditional free at point of delivery model.
 This means creating a platform where the availability of services can be advertised together with the related access policies and service levels and a customer can easily order and access them.

 In addition, the Marketplace can enhance visibility for resource and service providers, raising awareness of what they can provide as well as helping to promote cross-disciplinary research.

-In particular, the following potential benefits can be expected from developing a digital marketplace: They are classified according to the beneficiary stakeholders.
+In particular, the following potential benefits can be expected from developing a digital marketplace.
+They are classified according to the beneficiary stakeholders.